 These notes are intended for the guidance of those persons or organisations either operating or contemplating operating small lotteries which would be placed on public sale (non-exempt lotteries) under the regulation of a local authority.
 Incidental "non-commercial" lotteries which are exempt from regulation are covered here.

-The Gambling Commission has published a leaflet for fundraisers to help them identify what types of lottery they can run.
+The Gambling Commission has published some advice for society and local authority lotteries which require a licence or registration to help them identify what types of lottery they can run.
 This is aimed at those who operate raffles, tombolas, sweepstakes and other small scale lotteries, and is designed to provide a quick reference.

 In essence a lottery is an arrangement which satisfies the statutory description of either a simple lottery or a complex lottery, as per section 14 of the Gambling Act 2005 ("the Act").